-.05 The model assumptions are quantitative assumptions in a model about contingent events, investment return and other economic matters, such as price and wage indices, and numerical parameters of the environment, such as the income tax rate.
+- .05 The model assumptions are quantitative assumptions about - contingent events, investment return and other economic matters, such as price and wage indices, and numerical parameters of the environment, such as the income tax rate.

-- .06 A model, whether simple or complex, requires model assumptions.
-The model depends on the purpose of the work and the sensitivity of the model run to the various matters about which assumptions could be made.
+A calculation requires a model, simple or complex, into which assumptions are set.
+The actuary's model depends on the purpose of the report and the sensitivity of the calculation's results to the various matters about which assumptions could be made.
 The actuary would strike a balance between the complexity needed for reasonable representation of reality and the simplicity needed for a practical calculation.
-If the model specification does not take into account a matter, then the result is an implicit assumption about that matter, usually an assumption of zero probability or of zero rate.
-The actuary may compensate for an inappropriate implicit assumption regarding a matter that the model does not take into account by altering the explicit assumption regarding a matter that the model specification does take into account.
-For example, if the model specification takes account of investment return but does not take account of the risk of asset depreciation, the result, as just noted, is an implicit assumption of zero depreciation.
-To compensate, the actuary may assume a lower investment return rate. - .06.1 For models with interrelated model assumptions, the actuary would consider the interaction between assumptions.
+If the model does not take into account a matter, then the result is an implicit assumption about that matter, usually an assumption of zero probability or of zero rate.
+The actuary may compensate for an inappropriate implicit assumption regarding a matter that the model does not take into account by altering the explicit assumption regarding a matter that the model does take into account.
+For example, if the model takes account of investment return but does not take account of the risk of asset depreciation, the result, as just noted, is an implicit assumption of zero depreciation.
+To compensate, the actuary may assume a lower investment return rate.